 You cannot delete a console group from the Console Group form.
 To delete a console group or any group, you must select "Groups" from the Admin menu.

-See "Groups" on page 193 in this chapter.
+See "Groups" on page 210.

-▼ To Connect to a Console
+To Connect to a Console

 To connect to a console using Secure Shell (SSH), follow the following step: